isMeXar/Handwritten-Text-Recognition-using-EMNIST/README.md

 This project focuses on the recognition of handwritten characters using machine learning and deep learning algorithms.
 It utilizes the EMNIST dataset, which contains handwritten digits [0-9] and letters [A-Za-z].
 The goal is to accurately classify and categorize these characters.

 ## Dataset Used
-The [EMNIST Dataset](https://www.kaggle.com/datasets/crawford/emnist), a widely used benchmark dataset for character recognition, is used in this project.
+The <a href="https://www.kaggle.com/datasets/crawford/emnist" target="_blank">EMNIST Dataset</a>, a widely used benchmark dataset for character recognition, is used in this project.
 It consists of grayscale images of handwritten characters, along with corresponding labels indicating the character class.

 ## Requirements
 1. Python